Suitable Spaces for Shape Optimization: Optimization in shape spaces

-\begin{remark} As stated in \cite{MichorMumford}, the inverse operator $L_1^{-1}$ is an integral operator whose kernel has an expression in terms of the arc length distance between two points on a curve and their unit normal vectors.
-For the existence and more details about $L_1^{-1}$ we refer to \cite{MichorMumford}. \end{remark}

-For the sake of completeness it should be mentioned that the shape space $B_e(S^1,\mathbb{R}^2)$ and its theoretical results can be generalized to higher dimensions.
-Let $M$ be a compact manifold and let $N$ denote a Riemannian manifold with $\text{dim}(M)<\text{dim}(N)$.
+\begin{rrev} \begin{remark} For the sake of completeness it should be mentioned that the shape space $B_e(S^1,\mathbb{R}^2)$ and its theoretical results can be generalized to higher dimensions.
+Let $M$ be a compact manifold and let $N$ denote a Riemannian manifold with $\text{\emph{dim}}(M)<\text{\emph{dim}}(N)$.
 In \cite{MichorMumford2}, the \emph{space of all submanifolds} of type $M$ in $N$ is defined by

-In Figure \ref{figure_Be3D}, the left picture illustrates a three-dimensional shape which is an element of the shape space $B_e(S^2,\mathbb{R}^3)$.
-In contrast, the right shape in this figure is a three-dimensional shape which is not an element of this shape space.
+In Figure \ref{figure_Be}, the left picture illustrates a two-dimensional shape which is an element of the shape space $B_e(S^2,\mathbb{R}^3)$.
+In contrast, the right shape in this figure is a two-dimensional shape which is not an element of this shape space.
 Note that the vanishing geodesic distance phenomenon occurs also for the $L^2$-metric in higher dimensions as verified in \cite{MichorMumford2}.
-For the definition of the Sobolev metric $g^1$ in higher dimensions we refer to \cite{BauerHarmsMichor}.
+For the definition of the Sobolev metric $g^1$ in higher dimensions we refer to \cite{BauerHarmsMichor}. \end{remark} \end{rrev}